Before a rental agreement is signed

-- Before you agree to manage a property, inspect it for any faults – for example, if a heater or dishwasher is not working properly – and recommend any necessary repairs to the landlord.
-If a feature of the property is not working, and it is included as part of the tenancy agreement, it must be fixed or in working order before the tenant moves in.
+- Before you agree to manage a property, inspect it for any faults – for example, if a heater or dishwasher is not working properly – and recommend any necessary repairs to the rental provider.
+If a feature of the property is not working, and it is included as part of the rental agreement, it must be fixed or in working order before the renter moves in.

-- Essential services (that would be urgent repairs) must be working before the tenant moves in.
-View our Repairs and maintenance page.
+- Essential services (that would be urgent repairs) must be working before the renter moves in.
+View our Repairs in rental properties.

-- Be up-front and honest with the landlord about any problems with their property that may affect your ability to find tenants.
+- Be up-front and honest with the rental provider about any problems with their property that may affect your ability to find renters.

-- Ensure you have up-to-date contact details for the landlord or their nominated representative, so you can contact them when urgent repairs need to be approved.
+Ensure you have up-to-date contact details for the rental provider or their nominated representative, so you can contact them when urgent repairs need to be approved.

-Get written authority from the landlord to spend money on their behalf for urgent and non-urgent repairs, including the amounts they are willing to let you spend.
+Get written authority from the rental provider to spend money on their behalf for urgent and non-urgent repairs, including the amounts they are willing to let you spend.
 This authority must comply with the Estate Agents Act 1980.

-Have an agreed back-up procedure for approving non-urgent repairs if the landlord or nominated representative cannot be contacted for an extended period of time – for example, if they live overseas, are on holiday or in hospital.
+Have an agreed back-up procedure for approving non-urgent repairs if the rental provider or nominated representative cannot be contacted for an extended period of time – for example, if they live overseas, are on holiday or in hospital.

-- Make and keep appointments with tenants after they request repairs.
+- Make and keep appointments with renters after they request repairs.

-- Keep the landlord up to date when you inspect the property.
+- Keep the rental provider up to date when you inspect the property.
 Report on any damage, including wear and tear.

-- Advise the landlord and tenant if a new property manager from your agency is assigned to the property.
+- Advise the rental provider and renter if a new property manager from your agency is assigned to the property.

-Sometimes a tenancy agreement will end during a holiday period.
-If both parties agree, the lease can be extended to cover those days.
-Otherwise, tenants should not have to pay extra rent because you are unavailable to accept the return of keys.
+Sometimes a rental agreement will end during a holiday period.
+If both parties agree, the rental agreement can be extended to cover those days.
+Otherwise, renters should not have to pay extra rent because you are unavailable to accept the return of keys.
 If you won't be available, you should make alternative arrangements.
-These should allow tenants to return keys on any day except public holidays.
+These should allow renters to return keys on any day except public holidays.
 Visit Business Victoria's list of Victorian public holidays.